 Shockwave was to die by (literally) Unicron's hand when he comes to Cybertron, thus explaining his absence in season 3

-At one point, Megatron was not to be jettisonned from Astrotrain, but brought back to Cybertron and killed by a falling statue while other Decepticons fought for leadership, with his ghost ("life spark"), as well as ghosts of Decepticon legends enshrined nearby, being gathered by Unicron to become Galvatron and his troops.
+At one point Megatron was not to be jettisonned from Astrotrain, but brought back to Cybertron...only to be killed by a falling statue while other Decepticons fought for leadership.
+His ghost ("life spark") - as well as ghosts of Decepticon legends enshrined nearby - drifts helplessly off into space, eventually gathered by Unicron to become Galvatron and his troops.

 Just before facing Megatron, Optimus Prime is inexplicably missing his rifle.
 The reason for this is a cut scene, where Blitzwing was supposed to knock it out of Prime's hands, before being hurled away by Prime.